AbhixGupta/Drakvuf-Installation/README.md

 1. Create a partition of 50G.
 (A seperate Disk drive)
 2. Turn all the firewall off.
 3. Create a restore point using the newely created partitoin (new drive) // Serach for “create a restore point” in windows start menu.
+4. Goto My Computer --> Right click on new volume you have created --> Security --> provide the full control to all the users.

 ## Program Execution Tracing Log Generation using Drakvuf